ZenGuard-AI/fast-llm-security-guardrails/README.md

 ```

 # Support and Contact

-[Book a Demo](https://calendly.com/galym-u) or just shoot us an email to hello@zenguard.ai.
+[Book a Demo](https://calendly.com/galym-u) or just shoot us an email to hello@zenguard.ai

 ---